 Depending upon the operational setup, these items are either set aside for later processing or sent to a back office for reprocessing.
 In either case, it delays the deposit and requires additional personnel or time to process these items.
 That means added cost and an impact to the overall customer experience.

-Digital Check has developed Special Document Handling (SDH), a process for streamlining many of the recurring exception items that are processed by a bank or corporate customer.
-SDH identifies these items via their routing/transit number and sometimes by the account number to apply special thresholding settings to the document to produce a higher quality image that will pass image quality analysis (IQA) tests.
-Thresholding is the process of removing the background image from the item while retaining the important information such as the courtesy and legal amounts, to whom the item is written, and the signature.
-SDH is a unique feature offered by Digital Check for Digital Check scanners.
+One example of technology we use to address exception items at Digital Check is the Special Document Handling, or SDH, features that’s built into our API.
+If the same type of check or money order is causing repeated exceptions, SDH identifies these items via their routing/transit number (and sometimes by the account number) to apply special image thresholding settings to the document.
+That produces a higher-quality image that will pass image quality analysis (IQA) tests.
+Thresholding is the process of removing the background image from the item, while retaining the important information such as the courtesy and legal amounts, to whom the item is written, and the signature.